The trading week is very similar to the structure of a football match

 When Wednesday comes around you should be fully in tune.
 It’s nearly halftime so you should have a very good gauge of what currency pairs are moving and what upcoming economic data to focus on.
 You can occasionally slip in a few cheeky trades by Wednesday to get some cash in the account as we await the major trading opportunities which more often than not occur in the second half of the week.

 Thursday is predominantly the busiest trading day of the week and no surprise that’s when traders are particularly focused.
 The good thing is by Thursday the charts are usually super clear, and the currencies have much clearer direction.
-Thursday’s are also usually characterized by having the most impacting economic data releases which allow you to make ‘precision’ plays at the related currency pairs.
+Thursday’s are also usually characterized by having the most impacting economic data releases.
+This allows you to make ‘precision’ plays at the related currency pairs.

 The Final Play of the Game